GokayPlus/kuronekoai/README.md

 # Kuroneko
 **Kuroneko** is a personal hobby project created for learning and experimentation purposes.
-So you can see it says nya~ at the every sentence.
-You can upgrade it via other chat models or [feeding with picture models](https://civitai.com/models).
+It says 'nya~' at the end of every sentence.
+You can upgrade it via other chat models or [or enhance it with image models.](https://civitai.com/models).

 It’s a customizable AI assistant combining: